-UNITED STATES SECURITIES AND EXCHANGE COMMISSION Washington, D.C.
+UNITED STATES SECURITIES AND EXCHANGE COMMISSION Washington D.C.
 20549

-FORM : 10-Q (Mark 0 ☑ QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF • HANGE ACT OF 1934 For the quarterly period ended March 31, 2022 OR $\ \square$ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF HANGE ACT OF 1934 For the transition period from to Commission file nu muer 001-35151 AG MORTGAGE INVES (Exact name of registrant as INC. Maryland (State or Other Jurisdiction of (I.R.S.
-Employer Incorporation or Organization) 245 Park Avenue, 26th Floor 1 dentification No.) New York, New York 10167 (Address of Principal Executive Offices) 2000 (Zip Code) (212) 692 (Registrant's Telephone Num Securities registered pursuant to Section 12(b) of the Act: Title of each class: Trading Symbols: Name of each exchange on which registered: Common Stock, \$0.01 par value per share 8.25% Series A Cumulative Redeemable Preferred Stock 8.00% Series B Cumulative Redeemable Preferred Stock 8.000% Series C Fixed-to-Floating Rate Cumulative Redeemable Preferred Stock MITT MITT PrA MITT PrB MITT PrC New York Stock Exchange (NYSE) Indicate by check mark whether the registrant: (1) has filed all reports 1934 during the preceding 12 months (or for such shorter period that the registrate requirements for the past 90 days.
-Yes \square No \square Indicate by check mark whether the registrant has submitted electroni 405 and Regulation S-T (§232.405 of this chapter) during the preceding 12 m such files).
-Yes \boxtimes No \square Indicate by check mark whether the registrant is a large accelerated file or an emerging growth company.
-See the definitions of "large accelerated file company" in Rule 12b-2 of the Exchange Act.
-Large Accelerated filer \square Accelerated filer \boxtimes Non-Accelerated filer r \square Smaller reporting comp any $oxtimes$ Emerging growth company \Box If an emerging growth company, indicate by check mark if the registrant has el or revised financial accounting standards provided pursuant to Section 13(a) of ed transition period for complying with any new Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange e Act).
-Yes □ No ⊠ As of May 2, 2022, there were 23,924,005 outstanding shares of common stock of AG M fortgage Investment Trust, Inc.
+Washington, D.C.
+20549

+FORM 10-Q

+(Mark One)

+QUARTERLY REPORT PURSUANT TO S SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

+the quarterly period ended March 31, 2022 2

+OR

+TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the transition period from to

+Commission file number 001-35151

+AG MORTGAGE INVESTMENT TRUST, INC.

+(Exact name of registrant as specified in its charter)

+Maryland 27-5254382

+(State or Other Jurisdiction of Incorporation or Organization) Identification No.)

+245 Park Avenue, 26th Floor

+New York, New York 10167

+(Address of Principal Executive Offices)

+(Zip Code)

+(Registrant's Telephone Number, Including Area Code)

+Securities registered pursuant to Section 12(b) of the Act:

+For

+Title of each class: Trading Symbols: Name of each exchange on which registered: Common Stock, \$0.01 par value per share MITT New York Stock Exchange (NYSE) 8.25% Series A Cumulative Redeemable Preferred Stock MITT PrA New York Stock Exchange (NYSE) 8.00% Series B Cumulative Redeemable Preferred Stock MITT PrB New York Stock Exchange (NYSE) 8.000% Series C Fixed-to-Floating Rate Cumulative Redeemable Preferred Stock MITT PrC New York Stock Exchange (NYSE)

+Indicate by check mark whether the registrant: (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
+Yes ⋈ No □

+Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 and Regulation S-T (§232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
+Yes

+No □

+Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company, or an emerging growth company.
+See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company" and "emerging growth company" in Rule 12b-2 of the Exchange Act.

+Large Accelerated filer 🗆 Accelerated filer 🗷 Non-Accelerated filer 🗆 Smaller reporting company Emerging growth company

+If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act. \Box

+Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).

+Yes No 🗷

+As of May 2, 2022, there were 23,924,005 outstanding shares of common stock of AG Mortgage Investment Trust, Inc.